Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 Optional Finishes (Worth It)

-• Acid pop: 1–2 tsp red wine vinegar stirred into the pan sauce after baking, or a squeeze of lemon over the top.
+• Acid pop: Stir in 1-2 tsp of red wine vinegar into the pan sauce after it has finished baking, or squeeze some lemon over the top.

-• Heat: Pinch of red pepper flakes in the filling, or pickled jalapeños at the table.
+• Heat: You can add some red pepper flakes to the filling or provide pickled jalapeños at the table.

-• Crunch: Buttered panko on top for the last 10 minutes (mildly ridiculous, very good).
+• Crunch: Buttered panko on top for the last 10 minutes (maybe a little ridiculous, but sooo good).

 Instructions